rozlynboutin/microbiome_helper/Quick-Introduction-to-GNU-Parallel.md

 ## Introduction

 [GNU Parallel](https://www.gnu.org/software/parallel/) is a helpful tool for threading repetitive commands.
 This is especially useful in bioinformatics where often we want to run exactly the same command on a large batch of files.
 GNU Parallel has extensive documentation and can give users sophisticated control.
-Below I'm just going to demonstrate how a user would run the basic commands to run many jobs in parallel.
+Below I'm just going to demonstrate how a user would run the basic commands to run many jobs in simultaneously.

-If you plan on running parallel on a server with many CPUs you should note that it will likely be more efficient to run fewer jobs if they are spending most of their time on input/output operations (i.e. I/O bound).
+If you plan on running GNU Parallel on a server with many CPUs you should note that it will likely be more efficient to run fewer jobs if they are spending most of their time on input/output operations (i.e. I/O bound).
 So if you want to run many gzip, cp, or similar commands in parallel it will likely be better to set "--load" to a lower percentage then we have set below.

 ### Downloading the data